BabylonJS/Documentation/content/start/chap3/animation.md

     value: 0
 });

-//At the animation key 30, (after 1 sec since afps = 30) the value of rotation.y is 2PI for a complete rotation wheelKeys.push({
+//At the animation key 30, (after 1 sec since animation fps = 30) the value of rotation.y is 2PI for a complete rotation wheelKeys.push({
     frame: 30,
     value: 2 * Math.PI